Horizontal-org/Tella-website/docs/For organizations/overview.md

 :::info
-ODK server integration is [only available on Android](/features).
+The ODK connection is [only available on Android](/features).
 :::

 :::tip
-You can also watch a video demoing the ODK Server integration [here](/video-tutorials#open-data-kit).
+You can also watch a demonstration of the ODK connection [here](/video-tutorials#open-data-kit).
 :::